777arc/PySDR/content/doa.rst

    :alt: Animation of direction of arrival (DOA) showing what happens when distance d is much less than half-wavelength and there are two signals present

 Once we get lower than λ/4 there is no distinguishing between the two different paths, and the array performs poorly.
 As we will see later in this chapter, there are beamforming techniques that provide more precise beams than conventional beamforming, but keeping d as close to λ/2 as possible will continue to be a theme.

 **********************
+Bartlett Beamformer
+**********************
+Now that we've covered the basics, it would benefit our subsequent discussions if we take a quick detour into some notational and algebric details of what we just did.
+At the end of this disussion, you will have gained no new conceptual knowledge, but will gain the knowldge on how to mathematically represent sweeping beams across space in a condensed and elegant manner.
+First order of business: Giving the process of sweeping beams a name!Fortunately, for us, this is a solved problem and it goes by "Bartlett Beamforming"(some folks also call it Fourier beamforming, although some others call a different process Fourier beamforming, so we will stick to Bartlett beamforming to avoid any confusion).
+Lets do a quick recap of what we just did earlier in order to calculate our DOA, in the previous beam sweep method(henceforth called Bartlett beamforming), (1) Picked a bunch of directions to point at (2) We calculated the weights for the predetermined directions and pointed our beams there (3) Combined the outputs of the arrays (4) Calculated and Plotted the observed power (5) Picked peaks that were significant.
+Now, if the signal of interest was in a given direction, it would impinge on the different array elements with different phases.
+A collective representation of all the different phases of a particular signal at the array is called the steering vector of the signal(lets denote this vector with the \hat{a}(r_{0}), where r_{0} denotes the direction of signal and \hat{a} denotes a 1xN steering vector).
+Now, if you closely examine, the steering vactor's values, you might realize that its just the conjugate of the weights you obtained in the delay and sum beamformer if pointed in direction r_{0}.We calculate the weights in step 2) by taking the conjucate of this steering vectorNow, if there are N signals of interest, there will be N steering vectors.The combination of the all the singals is called the received signal vector.

+**********************
 MVDR/Capon Beamformer